Fires can spread quickly, causing extensive damage and loss

 Always listen to and follow the instructions of your local fire or emergency services.

 In some instances, the fire warning level may allow you to stay and defend your home.
 The Queensland Fire and Emergency Service (QFES)

 provides vital information for defending your home and protecting yourself, your family, and pets during fires.

 In Queensland, a Code Red or catastrophic fire level means your home is not defendable.
 If your area is issued with either of these threat levels leave your house immediately.

 Take important documents (such as your insurance policies and identification documents) with you if it’s safe to do so.
 This may help to ease the stress and reduce delays during your recovery process.

-Contact the SES on 132 500 if you require assistance.
+if you require assistance.